Houtworm/minishell/Readme.md

 ## Bugs
 #### crashes when giving proper memory and a lot of arguments
 #### crashes when giving a very very long pipeline
-#### Overwrites line when typing past the terminal width at first command // maybe just write that it can't find or parsed ~/.mshrc ?
+#### Overwrites line when typing past the terminal width at first command
+#### adds characters to the line randomly at first command
 #### cat | cat | cat | ls // should exit when enter is pressed 3 times
 #### Test the signals from prompt and from cat
 ---
 ## Extras
 - //// is the same as / or /////////////////////////////
-- Make the -c command read multiple lines so the tester will work with those

 ---
 ### Cleanup
+- Check for forbidden functions
 - look for optimizations anywhere in the code
 - No memory leaks found in any testcase
 - Break up code into digestable functions